sib-swiss/llm-biodata-training/README.md

 ## 🎯 Deployment

-This template is set up to automatically deploy to GitHub Pages via GitHub Actions.
-You can also deploy manually to any static hosting provider.
+This slide deck is set up to automatically deploy to GitHub Pages via GitHub Actions.